CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/backup/web-application-server/add-backup-to-flow-debugger.md

 # {{% param title %}}

-This guide describes how to configure a scheduled backup of the Flow Debugger of the web application server.
+This guide describes how to configure a scheduled backup of the Flow Debugger on the Web Application Server.
 This will backup the application's reliable collections, the cluster's configuration and the service's appsettings.

 ## Configure the Backup Script